Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-additivescenes-and-networkscenemanager-refactoring.md

     }
 }
 ```
 Scene event notifications provide users with all NetworkSceneManager related scene events (and associated data) through a single event handler.
-The one exception would be scene loading or unloading progress which users can handle with a coroutine (upon recieving a S2C_Load or S2C_Unload event) and checking the AsyncOperation.progress value over time.
-The user can then stop the progress checking coroutine upon receiving any of the following event notifications for the scene and event type in question: C2S_LoadComplete, C2S_UnloadComplete, S2C_LoadComplete, and S2C_UnloadComplete.
+The one exception would be scene loading or unloading progress which users can handle with a coroutine (upon receiving a Load or Unload event) and checking the AsyncOperation.progress value over time.
+The user can then stop the progress checking coroutine upon receiving any of the following event notifications for the scene and event type in question: LoadComplete, UnloadComplete, LoadEventCompleted, and UnloadEventCompleted.

 ### **Unit Tests:**